ngxs/store/docs/concepts/state.md

 # State

 ## Defining a State
-Next lets define a state class.
+Next let's define a state class.
 To do this we create a ES6 class and decorate it with a `State` decorator.
 The `State` decorator accepts a few different options:

 * `name`: Optional name of the store.
-If not pass it will take the name of the class, camel case it and remove the word `State` from the end.
+If not passed, it will take the name of the class, camel case it and remove the word `State` from the end.
 * `defaults`: A set of default options to initialize our store with.
 * `children`: Sub states associated to this state.